Renting out your property can sound like a breeze.

 Take a look at how your showings are setup.
-Do you text the prospect 1 hour or 30 minutes before the showing as a reminder to reduce no shows?
-Do you set a calendar invite to the prospects to book it in their calendar?
+Do you text the prospect 1 hour or 30 minutes before the showing as a reminder to reduce no-shows?
+Do you set a calendar invite for the prospects to book it in their calendar?
 Do you follow up with every prospect after the showing to answer any questions they might have?
 Do you host private showings instead of lumping every prospect in for an open house?

 If you do not, you need to do these as soon as possible.

 Showing your home is tricky.
 Poplar Homes found that they were able to decrease vacancy times by introducing on-demand private showings that a prospect can schedule online, rather than the traditional open house model.
 We recommend hosting private showings for all prospects.

 If you do not have enough time to host private showings, another option would be to hire a property manager.
 With rental management services that cover listing and marketing your property for you, you’d be sure to rent out your home much faster.

 The money you would save on vacancy costs would cancel out the management fees.

 If you’ve tried all these tips and your home is still sitting on the market, then the issue might be the time of year.

 In some areas, rental homes are very seasonal.
 For example, in the San Francisco Bay Area, East Bay, families usually reside here.
 Rentals tend to stay longer on the market during the winter times because families are not looking to move during the holidays.
 On the other hand, rental homes in San Francisco tend to move quickly all year round.